ArgoMoon: Objectives

 Argotec engineers noticed the inability of the Interim Cryogenic Propulsion Stage to send telemetry during the CubeSat deployment phase, which occurs a few hours after the separation of the Orion spacecraft.
 It was this issue that triggered Argotec to propose a satellite capable of performing a proximity flight with the ICPS, able to take photographs and provide an inspection to confirm the success of CubeSat deployment.

 Before being injected into a heliocentric orbit because of the lunar flyby, ArgoMoon will perform a propulsive maneuver to close in a geocentric orbit.
 The second part of the mission will last a few months up to the natural decay of the satellite.
 During these months, the satellite will collect telemetry validating the nanotechnology on board the platform in the hostile environment of deep space.
 Up to now, CubeSats were mainly targeted to Earth observation missions, where the satellite are naturally shielded from radiation by the Earth's magnetic field.

 Satellite configuration

 ArgoMoon will have a hybrid propulsion system, monopropellant and cold gas thrusters, to provide attitude control (orientation) and orbital maneuvering.
+LMP-103S monopropellant is based on ammonium dinitramide.
+Cold gas thrusters use R-134a hydrofluorocarbon.